LadyLockheed/gameboy-get-users/README.md

 ## TODO:s

+Errors on console:
+I have a "The resource <URL> was preloaded using link preload but not used within a few seconds from the window's load event.
+Please make sure it has an appropriate `as` value and it is preloaded intentionally." - error in console.
+I did not solve this before sending in the test.
+I tried to read up on it but it took too long time to try to solve it and it does not break the ui, so I left it for now.
+However, this will be my main priority when going forward with this project.

 Organization: I wanted to organize all the fonts and colors into a single file using CSS variables for better structure.
 However, by the time I realized I was reusing many fonts and colors, I had already invested significant time into the app and needed to scope a bit.

 Tests: